 Big electronics purchases can be exciting, but they can also be stressful.
 That's especially true for TVs, whose descriptions come loaded down with phrases like "4K LED UHD Smart TV."
 What does that all mean?
-And, crucially, how much can you expect to pay to get the newest TV technology?
+And, crucially, how much can you expect to pay to get new TV technology?

 We've got your back.
-With this guide to the latest in TV technology, we can help you figure out what TV features you need and how much you can expect to pay for them.
+With this guide to the latest in TV technology, we can help you figure out what TV features to look for, and how much you can expect to pay for them.
 Once you're done reading, make sure to check out our "Ultimate TV Buying Guide"; it's a helpful TV primer on everything else you'll want to know when shopping for a new set, whether that's before the Super Bowl, on Black Friday, or another time.

 Choosing a Resolution: 1080p, 4K, or Even 8K